redis/docs/content/commands/hexpire/index.md

 The `HEXPIRE` command supports a set of options:

-* `NX` -- For each specified field, set expiration only when the key has no expiration.
+* `NX` -- For each specified field, set expiration only when the field has no expiration.
-* `XX` -- For each specified field, set expiration only when the key has an existing expiration.
+* `XX` -- For each specified field, set expiration only when the field has an existing expiration.
 * `GT` -- For each specified field, set expiration only when the new expiration is greater than current one.
 * `LT` -- For each specified field, set expiration only when the new expiration is less than current one.